saguileran/MD-SCPI/README.md

-# Molecular Dynamics - Sao Carlos Physics Institute (MD-SCPI)
+# Molecular Modeling and Simulation - Physics Institute of São Carlos (IPSC)

 # Table of Contents